Tinico-nico/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script creating an empty file
+script adds execute permission to the owner of the file